 ¶11.
 And I saw a great white throne and Him who sat on it, from whose face earth and heaven fled, and no place was found for them.

-13. And the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and they were judged, each one, according to their deeds.
+13. And the sea gave up the dead who were in it, and death and hell gave up the dead who were in them, and they were judged, each one, according to their deeds.

-14. And Death and Hades were cast into the Lake of Fire.
-This is the second death, the Lake of Fire.
+14. And Death and Hell were cast into the Lake of Fire.
+This is the Second Death, the Lake of Fire.

 15. And if anyone was not found written in the Book of Life, he was cast into the Lake of Fire.